 Campus construction and architecture

-Caltech is small but prizes excellence and ambition, and that emphasis applies to architecture on the 124-acre campus as much as research and education.
+Caltech is small but prizes excellence and ambition, and that emphasis applies to architecture on the 124-acre campus as well as research and education.
 Here, you can find information about current construction and renovation projects, design honors, small business support, and the plans governing Caltech construction, with links to learn more.

 Current projects